djalbat/argumentative/README.md

 * `commands` - An array of the elements of the `argv` array that are not options.

 If you pass a map of abbreviations, abbreviated option names in the `options` map will be replaced with their corresponding unabbreviated names.
-If both unabbreviated and abbreviated options are present, the latter are removed.

-Finally, note that both commands and unabbreviated options will be converted to camel-case if they contain dashes.
+If corresponding unabbreviated and abbreviated options are present, the latter are removed.
+Both commands and unabbreviated options will be converted to camel-case if they contain dashes.
 Underscores are left as-is.

 The examples should help to clarify.